OpenCV 4.10.0-dev

 3. From the CMake app window, choose menu Tools --> How to Install For Command Line Use.
 Then, follow the instructions from the pop-up there.

-4. Install folder will be /usr/bin/ by default, submit it by choosing Install command line links.
+4. The install folder will be /usr/local/bin/ by default.
+Complete the installation by choosing Install command line links.

 cmake --version